-Breakthrough announced in treatment of patient with rare type of leukemiaJanuary 15th, 2014 in Cancer /
+Breakthrough announced in treatment of patient with rare type of leukemiaJanuary 15, 2014 in Medicine & Health / Cancer

 A team of scientists from the University of Leicester has demonstrated a novel treatment for Hairy Cell Leukaemia (HCL), a rare type of blood cancer, using a drug administered to combat skin cancer.